Chart Color Schemes

 Belmont - Ascot - Redcliffe's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The prevalence of common health conditions among the general population is quite low but higher than the national average among older and at-risk cohorts.
-Approximately 55% (~9,239 people) have private health cover, which is very high compared to other areas.
-Mental health issues are the most common medical condition in the area, affecting 7.6% of residents.
-Arthritis impacts 7.1%.
-Around 71.1% declare themselves completely clear of medical ailments, compared to 73.7% across Greater Perth.
-The area has 16.9% (2,828 people) of residents aged 65 and over, higher than the 14.2% in Greater Perth.
-Health outcomes among seniors require more attention than those for the broader population.
+The prevalence of common health conditions among residents is quite low compared to the general population, but higher than the national average for older and at-risk cohorts.
+Approximately 55% (~9,230 people) of the total population has private health cover, which is very high.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 7.6% and 7.1% of residents respectively.
+A total of 71.1% of residents declare themselves completely clear of medical ailments, compared to 73.7% across Greater Perth.
+The area has a higher proportion of seniors aged 65 and over at 16.9% (2,825 people), compared to 14.2% in Greater Perth.
+Health outcomes among seniors present some challenges that require more attention than the broader population.

 Frequently Asked Questions - Health